-Students with disabilities under IDEA or Section 504 shall be expelled only in accordance with Board Policy 2461 and Federal due process rights appropriate to students with disabilities.
+Students with disabilities under IDEA or Section 504 shall be expelled only in accordance with Board Policy (po5605, Suspension/Expulsion of Students with Disabilities), Administrative Guideline (ag5605A, Disciplining Students with Disabilities (IDEA Eligible)) and Federal due process rights appropriate to students with disabilities.
 A student who has been expelled under this policy may apply for reinstatement in accordance with guidelines which are available in the Principal's office.